Difference Between Streams and Collections in Java

-A Stream is a fixed data structure, in which the elements are computed on demand.
+On the other hand, IStream is an API that is introduced in Java 8 which is used to process collections of objects.
+A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
 The Stream API is used to process collections of objects.
-A stream is a sequence of objects that supports various methods that can be pipelined to produce the desired result.

-- Streams only provide the result as per the pipelined methods and don’t change the original data structure.
+- Streams don’t change the original data structure, they only provide the result as per the pipelined methods.

 |It doesn’t store data, it operates on the source data structure i.e collection.||It stores/holds all the data that the data structure currently has in a particular data structure like Set, List or Map,|